solo-system/solo-system.github.io/documentation/configuration.md

 [here](/documentation/timezone-list.txt).

-If you choose a timezone which uses daylight saving, then be aware that there will be one hour of the year (in spring), when a hours' worth of recordings are overwritten, and in Autumn, there will be an hour's gap in recordings.
+If you choose a timezone which uses daylight saving, then be aware that there will be one hour of the year (in spring), when an hour's worth of recordings are overwritten, and in Autumn, there will be an hour's gap in recordings.
 To avoid this, use a timezone that DOESNT use daylight savings - like GMT rather than BST.